Types of Property Ownership

 Joint tenancy gives all owners undivided interest in their property.
 However, the main difference is that owners can acquire different-sized stakes in this property.
 Owners might sell or donate their share without consulting the other party.

 Ownership is also not transferred to other owners but to heirs based on the law.
 This property must also undergo probate regardless of whether there is a will.
+For any doubts regarding this, you can consult a probate litigation lawyer who can provide more in depth information on this subject.
 This ownership is commonly used by people in second marriages and have children with previous spouses.

 Joint Tenancy with Rights of Survivorship